Political Science and Administration of Justice

-Political Science course offerings contribute to fulfilling the College’s educational purpose of preparing students “to meet the demands of both profession and citizenship.”
+Political Science and Administration of Justice course offerings contribute to fulfilling the College’s educational purpose of preparing students “to meet the demands of both profession and citizenship.”

-The Political Science Department sponsors a number of hands-on activities to broaden and deepen the students’ knowledge of political science.
-Among these are a variety of internships in local, state, and federal agencies, as well as a spring internship in the office of a state legislator.
-Political science students who demonstrate mastery of the subject matter, professional competence, and responsibility are eligible to participate in these internship programs.
+The Political Science and Administration of Justice Department sponsors a number of hands-on activities to broaden and deepen the students’ knowledge of political science and administration of justice.
+Among these are a variety of internships in state and local agencies on Hawaii Island as well as legislative internships in Honolulu and Washington DC.
+Political Science and Administration of Justice students who demonstrate mastery of the subject matter, professional competence, and responsibility are eligible to participate in these internship programs.
 Through the internship programs students gain a unique experience in politics and government that supplements their coursework and may enhance their post-graduation employment prospects.

-Political Science students may choose to work with Political Science faculty to write a senior thesis, a research effort that will be assigned and guided by an individual faculty member.
+Political Science and Administration of Justice students may choose to work with Department faculty to write a senior thesis, a research effort that will be assigned and guided by an individual faculty member.
 Students will present thesis research and findings to a public audience.

-Students in Political Science with strong academic performance may apply to become members of the University of Hawaiʻi at Hilo’s Iota Iota chapter of the National Political Science Honor Society, Pi Sigma Alpha (ΠΣΑ).
+Students in Political Science and Administration of Justice with strong academic performance may apply to become members of the University of Hawaiʻi at Hilo’s Iota Iota chapter of the National Political Science Honor Society, Pi Sigma Alpha (ΠΣΑ).